Alexey-Butov/VaxAssistantApp/README.md

 I thought about building it from a Json but couldn't find an API to fetch this data from and there was nothing about adding a country so given the little time I had I just added Afew random cities of my choice to the dropdown.

+i've studied mostly from Youtube and Guids that I found online but in my oppinion it wasn't enough.
+I even consulted with someone who had some experience with Django but the help I could get was very limited.

-to run the project open 2 terminals one for react and another for the Django for the react project you need to install the node modules and run npm start
+To run the project open 2 terminals one for react and another for the Django for the react project you need to install the node modules and run npm start